ngcookbook/angularjs-cookbook/manuscript/recipes-unfinished/directives-dynamic-service-loading.md

 ## Solution

-Instead of let the injector automatically inject the services by name in the directive definition, you trigger the injection process manually.
+Instead of letting the injector automatically inject the services by name in the directive definition, you trigger the injection process manually.
 To do this, you use the `$injector` instance.

-In this example we create a directive with the following attributes:
+In this example, we create a directive with the following attributes:

 * *model:* Translates to ng-model in the select field
 * *resource:* The service name and the function of the service you want to use separated by a dot.